 Many credit card issuers exploited the February 2010 deadline for making changes to credit card terms and conditions by switching some accounts from low fixed rates to higher variable rates.
 For example, Bank of America and Chase switched some of their fixed rate accounts to variable rates during 2009.
 As the economy recovers, interest rates climb, requiring cardholders to pay higher finance charges.

-**Best low-interest credit card: Simmons Bank offers a Visa card with single-digit interest rates for customers with excellent credit histories.
+**Best low-interest credit card: Simmons First offers a Visa card with single-digit interest rates for customers with excellent credit histories.

 Late Payments Carry Bigger Penalties